tortoise/tortoise-orm/docs/index.rst

 Tortoise ORM is designed to be functional, yet familiar, to ease the migration of developers wishing to switch to ``asyncio``.

-It also performs well when compared to other Python ORMs, trading places with Pony ORM:
+It also performs well when compared to other Python ORMs.
+In `our benchmarks <https://github.com/tortoise/orm-benchmarks>`_, where we measure different read and write operations (rows/sec, more is better), it's trading places with Pony ORM:

 .. image:: ORM_Perf.png
     :target: https://github.com/tortoise/orm-benchmarks